dreadl0ck/netcap/docs/deep-packet-inspection.md

 The results from all heuristic engines \(lPI, nDPI and go heuristics\) get dedpulicated automatically.
 Future versions could create a certainity score based on the number of votes from different heuristics.

-DPI is currently used to indicate which applications have been seen for which **IPProfile**, when using the **DeviceProfile** encoder.
+DPI is currently used to indicate which applications have been seen for which **IPProfile**, when using the **DeviceProfile** decoder.

 Read more about DeviceProfiles here: